 Giving yourself permission

 Food is supposed to be a pleasure.
 Something we look forward to, that nurtures us, and shared with others.
 Unfortunately this is not what happens with IBS.
 Food becomes that very touchy subject at every meal.
+Especially if you deal with food intolerance.

 And don’t forget that there are times where you eat exactly what you should – and get a flare-up anyway.
 Despite doing your best.